Olivia-Verbal/VFC-maker-/README.md

 Converts text file to a vcf file.

 This program is simple and works only for name and phone number.

-Type out the numbers in a txt file in given manner:
+Type out the numbers in a .txt file in given manner:

 Name1
 Number1